MD-CWI/afivo-streamer/README.md

 To keep the code lean & fast, we restrict the framework in the following way:

 * We use an octree-like grid.
-The basic blocks in this grid have size 2<sup>kD</sup>, where k is an integer > 1 and D is the dimension used.
+The basic blocks in this grid contain NxN (2D) or NxNxN (3D) cells, where N is an even number.
 This is similar to [Paramesh](http://www.physics.drexel.edu/~olson/paramesh-doc/Users_manual/amr.html).
 * The refinement ratio is always 2.
 * There is always a layer of width 1 of ghost cells.
-* Corner ghost cells are used (although optionally).
+* Corner ghost cells can be optionally filled.
 * Quantities are either cell-centered or face-centered.
 * We use one type of conservative restriction.
-* We use bi/tri-linear prolongation.
+* We implement bi/tri-linear prolongation and injection.
 * Boundary conditions are provided by the user.
 * Parallellization is provided only for shared memory systems (using OpenMP).

 ### Todo
-* Use morton order for enhancing data locality
-* (Idem) Reorder memory
-* Fill ghost cells from boundary condition
+* Test and improve multigrid code in 2D
+* Reorganize 2D code and start writing 3D code

-### Status
+### Features
-* Using vtk unstructured for output
-* Use 1d array with indexing as data storage
+* I'll write about them soon